awslabs/seed-farmer/docs/concepts/architecture.md

 #### Updates

 The seedkit is not automatically updated.
 A manual update is requested via `--update-seedkit` flag when using the `seedfarmer seedkit` CLI.
-This is to prevent accidential updates when changing SeedFarmer versions, or if making customizations to the seedkit artifacts (ex. the managed policy).
+This is to prevent accidental updates when changing Seed-Farmer versions, or if making customizations to the seedkit artifacts (ex. the managed policy).

 #### Deletion